canonical/deepseek-r1-snap/README.md

 ## Supported environment

-The software has primarily been tested on Ubuntu 24.04 and newer.
+The software has mainly been tested on Ubuntu 24.04 and newer.

-The snap supports various hardware, in many cases with the help of drivers installed on the host.
+The snap supports a range of hardware, in many cases with the help of drivers installed on the host.
 For the best experience, make sure the drivers are installed on the host before installing the snap.
 Follow the links below to learn about these requirements.